ickb/proposal/README.md

 ### Enter iCKB

-iCKB is the name for a [xUDT token](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0052-extensible-udt/0052-extensible-udt.md) that represents deposits in the protocol.
+The **inflation-protected CKB** (iCKB) is a Nervos L1 [xUDT token](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0052-extensible-udt/0052-extensible-udt.md) responsible for protecting users against [Nervos secondary issuance inflation](https://www.nervos.org/knowledge-base/understanding_nervos_ckb_issuance_model#secondary_issuance) like NervosDAO, while at the sime time being a liquid asset.
+In this proposal, the **inflation-protected CKB** will be referred as iCKB.

 As with dCKB, iCKB's approach is to tokenize NervosDAO receipts, but with a twist: the protocol owns all the CKB deposits and maintains a pool of them.
 This means that all the deposits and withdrawals are shared, so anyone can use anyone else's deposit to exit once it's mature.

 This protocol aims to solve two problems with NervosDAO: